a-b-street/docs/book/src/user/new_city.md

 want, you can just call that tool from the command line.
 First save a GeoJSON file with your boundary.
 Then...

-Using a .zip release: `./cli one-step-import boundary.geojson`
+Using a .zip release:
+`./cli one-step-import --geojson-path=boundary.geojson --map-name=prague`

 Building from source:
-`cargo run --release --bin cli -- one-step-import boundary.geojson`
+`cargo run --release --bin cli -- one-step-import --geojson-path=boundary.geojson --map-name=prague`

 The new map is located in the country with code "zz" (this isn't a real country), in the "oneshot" city.
 This is stored in